NicoPANW/Contrail_Cookbook/docs/index.md

 Each VN has a subnet.
 This subnet could be defined in multiple ways for the Allocation Mode.

 The most common way is "User Defined" as below.
+It means that the user defines himself the subnet, as below.

+IPAM = select an IPAM, it has to be pre-defined before.
+CIDR = CIDR type of prefix.
+Allocation pools = can be blank or specify a start address.
-It means that the user defines himself the subnet.
-It is worth mentioning that by default, the GW IP@ will autopupluated by Contrail with x.x.x.1 address or could be manually specified.
+Gateway = GW IP@ will auto-populated by Contrail with x.x.x.1 address or could be manually specified.
+Service Address = used for metadata
+DNS = enable DNS to provide DNS parameters that were specified in IPAM DHCP = enable DHCP in the VN to provide IP@ to VMs

 ![Screenshot](img/virtual_networks/VR-subnet-user-defined.png)